THE DESCENT OF CHRIST TO EARTH

 In our earthly state, we could never live next to an all-powerful God; it would be too overwhelming.
 Christ possesses the infinite attributes of God, as he was and is God.
 But when he came to live on earth as a human, he didn’t stop being God, but he scaled down these infinite attributes so that he could live with us.
 Some theologians say that he concealed his deity under the weakness of the flesh for a time.
 Other theologians say that God’s eternal attributes were suspended.
 In any case, he voluntarily gave up his rights as God during his earthly life.

 He was “in very nature God,” but he didn’t hold on to his equality with God.
 He left his powerful position and glory and became human for our sake.
-Because God is immutable (unchanging) Christ did not change from God to human, but he was “God that took on flesh.”
+Because God is immutable (unchanging) Christ did not change from God to human, but he was “God that took on flesh,” God incarnate.
 Christ expressed the eternal attributes of God in measures that we can tolerate, because at full strength, they would destroy us in his presence.
 We are impressed with the power Jesus demonstrated when he was on earth, but even still, his power was under restraint.

 God’s infinite attributes in Jesus the Son of God

 He temporarily but willingly set aside (or concealed) his full sovereignty when he was born into humanity.
 As a baby, he was a helpless infant under the care of Joseph and his mother Mary.
 He experienced everything that any human would, including injustice, difficulties, and the effects of human sin and anger.
 On many occasions he revealed his sovereign deity by performing miracles.
-But he voluntarily lived within the confines of his human body and earthly environment, and became vulnerable to all the uncertainties and dangers of earthly life.
+But he voluntarily lived within the confines of his human body and earthly environment and became vulnerable to all the uncertainties and dangers of earthly life.
 The fact that he led such a life of prayer is proof of this—as a human, he consulted his Father constantly.
 Again, he did not relinquish his sovereignty, he temporarily gave up his rights to it.

 Jesus performed miracles so that the people could see that he was from God: “Believe me when I say that I am in the Father and the Father is in me; or at least believe on the evidence of the works themselves.”
-(John 14:11) When Jesus performed miracles, he was not at the very limit of his powers, he was very constrained and subdued compared to what he could do.
+(John 14:11) When Jesus performed miracles, he was not at the very limit of his powers, he was very constrained and subdued compared to what he actually could do.

 Christ purposely came down from a transcendent existence outside the created universe to live in the 3-dimensional world we live in, from the position of uncreated Creator to live in the created world.
 So, he intentionally descended (or condescended) to our physical location to become visible and tangible to us.
 On one occasion Christ was transfigured, and his veil of humanity was lifted for three disciples to see his deity (Matthew 17:1-8).
-Because transcendence is more of a description of position or status in relation to the physical world rather than an innate attribute, we could say that Christ did in fact give this up, without any change to his eternal deity.
+Because transcendence is more of a description of position in relation to the physical world rather than an innate attribute, we could say that Christ did in fact give this up without any change to his eternal deity.

 When Christ came to earth, the infinite light and energy of God was throttled down so that people could “see” God in Jesus.
 He was the image of God in a visible form that we as humans could see.
 If Jesus had displayed the full light of God, we would all have been destroyed.
 What people saw was not the blazing infinite energy of the all-powerful Creator, but God’s light in a form tailored to us: Christ the light of the world.
 “I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life.”
 (John 8:12)

 As God, he was immortal, but in becoming human he became mortal.
 This is the most baffling historical event that we know of: the eternal God in mortal human flesh.
 It is a great mystery that the immortal Spirit of God came to live in a mortal human body.
 Most Christians believe that this is the greatest sacrifice Christ made.
 In fact, he came for the very purpose of dying—that was his mission.
-Christ temporarily set aside his immortality and eternality as God, and entered the world of fallen and mortal humanity which was under the curse of death.
+Christ temporarily set aside his immortality and eternality as God.
+He descended to the world of fallen and mortal humanity which was under the curse of death.
 When Christ died, God of course didn’t die, as he is eternal.
 But the Messiah, the Son of God died a real death, and through this death he paid the price for all sin.